bejayoharen/SJWidgets/README.md

 easilly make your UI's look like the design spec using XML rather than code.
 Like HTML/Javascript/CSS, this helps to separate functionality from design.

+#Status#

+SJWidgets has been used in production code and is definately ready for production use.
+It was originally written for the XO Wave Digital audio workstation, developed further for Indaba Music's Mantis Web Based Digital Audio Workstation, and now developed further, again, for Xonami.
+However, there are two main issues:

+1. **Documentation is sparse at best.** I'm sorry to say this is hands down the worst documented code I've ever written :(.
+However, because SJWidget classes extend swing widgets, once you understnad swing and the concepts outlined here, you probably won't need any further documentation.

+2. **Some code may not be actively tested.** Features that aren't actively used right now may not be tested, either.

 #How it Works#

-SJWidgets are just like Swing widgets, excet with an additional argument in the constructor: a widgetID argument.
+SJWidgets are just like Swing widgets (in fact, they ARE swing widgets), excet with an additional argument in the constructor: a widgetID argument.
 If non-null, this ID (an arbitrary string), is used to define the look of that individual widget.
 For example, instead of using this code: